WHAT IS NON-TRADITIONAL MISSIONS?

 1. Prioritize gospel proclamation and church membership.

-The Apostle Paul engaged in activities other than gospel proclamation in his missionary journeys.
+The Apostle Paul engaged in activities other than gospel proclamation.
 He worked with his hands and collected funds for the poor.
-But the gospel was of first importance (1 Corinthians 15:1-4) and bold proclamation was a regular prayer and practice (Acts 18:4-5; Ephesians 6:17-20; Colossians 3:2-4).
-This wasn’t true merely for Paul but valid for every Christian.
+But the gospel was of first importance (1 Corinthians 15:1-4) and bold proclamation was his regular prayer and practice (Acts 18:4-5; Ephesians 6:17-20; Colossians 3:2-4).
+This wasn’t true merely for Paul but for every Christian.
 Those who served tables, made tents, adorned doctrine, and helped other churches—all had a gospel priority and were engaged in the proclamation of the gospel.

 2. Seek the counsel of church leaders.

-Doing nontraditional missions well requires wisdom.
+Doing non-traditional missions well requires wisdom.
 Not just personally and corporately, but from leaders God has given his church (Ephesians 4:11-12).
 An elder’s job is to help members do their job—not by doing it for them, but by equipping them for the ministry through their teaching and counsel.
 Church leaders (and the whole congregation) played a crucial role in deciding the best course in the cross-cultural dispute between widows in Acts 6.
-Those involved in nontraditional missions should follow the same pattern of seeking counsel and submitting to sound advice (Hebrews 13:17).
+Those involved in non-traditional missions should follow the same pattern.
+They should seek counsel and submit to sound advice (Hebrews 13:17).
 The gospel spreads as a result.

 3. Function in a supportive role to the church.

 This brings us full circle to the first principle laid down by the Apostles in Acts 6: secondary activities exist to protect the primary task of preaching the word.
 The gospel is of first importance, and so is proclaiming it.
-Nontraditional missions exist to protect and support this task and the ultimate aim of planting and strengthening healthy indigenous churches.
-Whether professional work, parachurch, or some other nonprofit, nontraditional missions advance the Great Commission only when they support the church’s primary mission.
-Anyone engaged in nontraditional missions must be willing to constantly evaluate whether their work supports or supplants the church’s primary mission.
+Non-traditional missions exist to protect and support the ultimate aim of planting and strengthening healthy indigenous churches.
+Non-traditional missions advance the Great Commission only when they support the church's primary mission.
+Anyone engaged in non-traditional missions must be willing to constantly evaluate whether their work supports or supplants the church’s primary mission.

 Questions: